History of Sega: Sega Saturn, falling console sales, and continued arcade success (1994–1999)

 Development on Sega's next video game console, the Sega Saturn, started over two years before the system was showcased at the Tokyo Toy Show in June 1994.
 The name "Saturn" was the system's codename during development in Japan, but was chosen as the official product name.
 According to Kalinske, Sega of America "fought against the architecture of Saturn for quite some time".
 Seeking an alternative graphics chip for the Saturn, Kalinske attempted to broker a deal with Silicon Graphics, but Sega of Japan rejected the proposal.
 Silicon Graphics subsequently collaborated with Nintendo on the Nintendo 64.
 Kalinske, Sony Electronic Publishing's Olaf Olafsson, and Sony America's Micky Schulhof had discussed development of a joint "Sega/Sony hardware system", which never came to fruition due to Sega's desire to create hardware that could accommodate both 2D and 3D visuals and Sony's competing notion of focusing on 3D technology.
 Publicly, Kalinske defended the Saturn's design: "Our people feel that they need the multiprocessing to be able to bring to the home what we're doing next year in the arcades."
 In 1993, Sega restructured its internal studios in preparation for the Saturn's launch.
 To ensure high-quality 3D games would be available early in the Saturn's life, and to create a more energetic working environment, developers from Sega's arcade division were asked to create console games.
 New teams, such as Panzer Dragoon developer Team Andromeda, were formed during this time.

+In mid-1994, MGM and Sega of America made a development deal for motion pictures, television shows and video games.